-An automatic gearbox is a type of car transmission that can change gear ratios without any input from the driver, as fitted to so-called automatic cars, also known as autos.
+An automatic gearbox is a type of car transmission that can change gear without any input from the driver, which you’ll find in automatic cars – also known as autos.
 There are several variations on the theme but the thing that links all of them – and makes them distinct from a manual gearbox – is that they don’t have a clutch pedal.

-Automatic gearboxes are becoming increasingly popular in the UK, indeed there are many cars in which an automatic gearbox is fitted as standard to every model.
-Drivers like them because they’re easier than a manual, manufacturers like them because they’re often more efficient.
+Automatic gearboxes are becoming increasingly popular in the UK, indeed there are many cars in which an automatic gearbox is fitted to every model.
+Drivers like them because they’re easier to handle than a manual, manufacturers like them because they’re often more efficient.

-Every electric car currently available in the UK is an automatic, which is worth knowing as we’re encouraged to adopt the technology.
-Though, strictly speaking, most electric cars don’t actually have a gearbox at all, but we’ll come back to that.
+Every electric car is an automatic as well, which is worth knowing as we’re encouraged to adopt the technology.
+Strictly speaking, most electric cars don’t actually have a gearbox at all, but we’ll come back to that later.

 Why your car needs a gearbox

-The crankshaft spins – or revs – too fast and with too little force to able to move a car by itself.
+The crankshaft spins – or revs – too fast and with too little force to move the car by itself.
 The gearbox turns the crankshaft’s revs into a usable force.
-The gearbox itself is a metal housing containing cogs – or gears – of various sizes.
+The gearbox itself is a metal casing containing cogs of various sizes – they’re the actual gears.
 Gears are also known as ratios or speeds – in Parkers’ new car reviews, we refer to a car as having, for instance, a six-speed gearbox.

-First gear generates the most force to overcome the car’s inertia but can only be used at low speed.
+First gear generates the most force to overcome the car’s inertia when it’s stationary, but you’re soon going too fast for first and you need to change up.
 Higher gears generate proportionately less force but can be used at much higher speed.

 How does a manual gearbox work?